 - Eat fat to lose fat!
 Coconut oil promotes lipid oxidation and helps burn mid-section fat.
 A study published in the journal, Lipids reported that those who consumed two tablespoons of coconut oil daily over a 12-week period experienced a reduction in waist circumference and an increase in HDL cholesterol.

-- The MCTs found in coconut oil metabolize differently compared to other fats and do not require emulsification by the liver or the gallbladder.
+- The MCTs metabolize differently compared to other fats and do not require emulsification by the liver or the gallbladder.
 The release of bile or pancreatic enzymes that are required for optimal fat digestion are not needed when coconut oil is consumed, so there’s less strain on the pancreas.
 This makes coconut oil the perfect fat for those with gallbladder issues, no gallbladder, digestive issues, absorption problems, and diabetes.

 - Medium-chain triglycerides (MCTs) are a direct source of energy and have been shown to increase energy expenditure.

-- Coconut oil boosts diabetes protection, and helps to manage and balance blood sugar.
+- Provides diabetes protection, and helps to manage and balance blood sugar.
 A study of 3,333 people over 15 years led by Dr. Dariush Mozaffarian of Tufts University, examined actual blood levels of fats, and found that those with the highest level of dairy fat (essentially, butter in the blood) had up to a 44% lower risk of developing diabetes compared to those who had the lowest levels of dairy fat in their blood.A Norwegian diet intervention study (FATFUNC), performed by researchers at the KG Jebsen Center for diabetes research at the University of Bergen found that participants on a very-high-fat diet had substantial improvements in several important cardiometabolic risk factors such as fat storage, blood pressure, blood lipids (triglycerides), insulin and blood sugar. –The American Journal of Clinical Nutrition, Nov 2016.

 - Reduced risk of heart disease and a lower risk of stroke.

 - Improved cholesterol: lower LDL and total cholesterol, and increased HDL.
-In a study of postmenopausal women with coronary heart disease (CHD), greater intake of saturated fat was associated with less progression of atherosclerosis whereas carbohydrate and polyunsaturated fat intake were associated with greater progression. –British Medical Journal, April 2017.
+In a study of postmenopausal women with coronary heart disease (CHD), greater intake of healthy saturated fat was associated with less progression of atherosclerosis whereas carbohydrate and polyunsaturated fat intake were associated with greater progression. –British Medical Journal, April 2017.

 - Use as a chemical-free bug repellent and natural chemical-free sunscreen.
 Coconut oil is soothing for sunburn.